zantis/zed/docs/src/configuring-zed.md

 ## Ensure Final Newline On Save

-- Description: Removes any lines containing only whitespace at the end of the file and ensures just one newline at the end.
+- Description: Whether or not to ensure there's a single newline at the end of a buffer when saving it.
 - Setting: `ensure_final_newline_on_save`
 - Default: `true`